anothertechs/anothertechs/src/blogs/softwares/windows/windows-package-mangaer-winget/index.md

 published: true
 date: 2021-06-16
 thumbnail: ../../../../images/thumbnail-windows-package-manager.png
+keywords: windows,window 10,winget,install,download,window 7,install,installer,list,lists,package,manager,packages,server,repository,command,commands,github,powerskkjj/chell,command prompt,chocolatey,find,software,app,application,batch
 ---

 # Winget Package Manger for Windows

 If you have ever used any time today, then you will be familiar with the idea of the package manager.
 When I use it to switch to , I might miss that package manager very much.

-It's been on Windows 10 for some time, like the excellent third-party solution Chocolatey.
+It's been on Windows 10 for some time, like the excellent third-party solution [Chocolatey](https://chocolatey.org/).
 But now, Microsoft has its own Windows Package Manager called.

 After being previewed for a whole year, it recently reached v1.0.
 It has not yet come out with Windows, but it is ready and does not require batches to install it on your computer.
 This is what you need to know.

 ## What is the Windows Package Manager?

-Windows Package Manager is a command-line tool used to manage software, which can be used in Windows 10 via command prompt or.
+Windows Package Manager is a command-line tool used to manage software, which can be used in Windows 10 via command prompt or powershell.
 The implementation is very similar to the Linux package manager.

 Windows Package Manager itself does not host any packages.
 Instead,